NOALBS/gps-logger/README.md

 - 1.)
 On your PC clone or download this GIT
 - 2.)
 Run the 'npm install --production.bat'
 - 3.)
 In order for all of the APIs to work you'll need to edit the `config.js`, links are in the config for the APIs.
 - 4.)
+Open and Forward your ports, otherwise all of this won't work.
+- 5.)
 Run 'npm start.bat' to start the gps-logger server

 It should say something like this: